ehan03/arxiv-stat-nlp/README.md

 ```
 3. Download the baseline and fine-tuned RoBERTa models from [this link](https://drive.google.com/drive/folders/1ryE379gpl3f91cRpio6zviJEHCU0RYn3?usp=drive_link).
 4. Place the downloaded models in the `models` directory.
-5. Run the cells of `full_pipeline.ipynb`.
+5. Run the cells of `full_pipeline.ipynb` inside the `notebooks` folder.
 We recommend skipping the training cells as the models are already trained and saved in the `models` directory and the training process is time-consuming and resource-intensive.